 This is NRA Gun Club.
-A first-person shooter published by Crave (RIP) and developed by our good friends at Jarhead Games.
-I’ve covered Jarhead’s stuff in the past, with such thrilling hits as CTU Marine Sharpshooter.
-(I wrote about that before, check it out here.)
+A first-person shooter published by Crave and developed by our good friends at Jarhead Games.
+I’ve covered Jarhead’s stuff in the past, with such thrilling hits as CTU Marine Sharpshooter, which I wrote about here, as well as Navy SEALs: Weapons of Mass Destruction.
 As far as I know, this game would be their swan song, not living long enough to make it to the 360 generation.
 This would also be the sole game they made on the PlayStation 2, and it shows.

 After being introduced to the bland title screen, I am asked to make a profile name.
-Since this is based on the NRA, I’d thought it’d be nice to name my profile after Wayne LaPierre, the NRA president and mirror-universe Stephen King.
+Since this is based on the NRA, I’d thought it’d be nice to name my profile after Wayne LaPierre, the NRA executive vice president and mirror-universe Stephen King.
 He’s probably the most notable personality of the organization next to like, Charlton Heston.

 The only mode with any sort of progression is Certification Mode.
 Here, there are four courses, each one unlocked after completing the previous one, with certain requirements needed to pass.
 There’s Plinking, Bullseye, Trap/Skeet and “Practical Shooting.”
-I’ll get into each one the best that I can.
+I’ll describe each one the best that I can.

 The “Plinking” challenge involves rapid-fire scoring for points.
-It’s damn simple: Choose a weapon, shoot at targets, score points, repeat until time runs out.
-Most targets give 5 points, but some such as the cans give 10.
-Each of these are done in “Strings,” where the board is reset each time, and then the final score is averaged out of the best runs.
-If the average meets the minimum number, it’s considered a passing grade.
+Choose a weapon, shoot at targets, score points, repeat until time runs out.
+Most of the targets award 5 points, but some target like the cans award 10.
+Each of these are done in “Strings,” where the range is reset each time, with the final score averaged out of the best runs.
+If the average meets the minimum required score, it’s considered a passing grade.

 Next is the Bullseye challenge.
-Same rules apply: Choose a gun, shoot at a target, aim more for the center for maximum points.
+Same rules apply: Choose a gun, shoot at a target, aim for the bullseye to get maximum points.
 Complete all of them to be certified.
 The only interesting thing here is this:

 Yeah, for some reason the developers loved that slow-motion bullet cam that was popularized by Max Payne and put it in here.
 It only shows up when you make a bullseye and get 10 points, and they mercifully can be skipped.

-Now, here’s the hair-pulling challenge that made me hate this game more so than the mediocre graphics and sound design could: The Trap/Skeet challenges.
+Now, here’s the challenge that made me hate this game more so than the mediocre graphics and sound design could: The Trap and Skeet challenges.
 Both of these are based on clay shooting targets.
 Equip a shotgun, aim at the clay pigeons, nail them for points.
 Like before, you must hit a certain amount of pigeons to qualify, then you do it one more time as a tournament to be certified.

-There isn’t even a big difference between Trap and Skeet.
-Both of them require shooting clay pigeons, except one will shoot from the center, the other from a High/Low House (or both).
+There isn’t even a big difference between the Trap and Skeet modes.
+Both of them require shooting clay pigeons, except one will shoot from the center each time, the other will shoot from a High/Low House (or both).
 Even then, you only get 1-2 shots depending on the number of clay pigeons pulled, which is weird cause every single shotgun available in this mode holds 3-4 rounds.
-Freakin’ Duck Hunt from 22 years before this was fairer than this!
+Freakin’ Duck Hunt from 22 years before this was more fair than this!

-Speaking of guns, NRA Gun Club loves touting that it has “over 100 firearms,” which I find dubious.
+Speaking of guns, NRA Gun Club loves touting that it has “over 100 firearms,” which I find a rather dubious claim.
 Each weapon class and game type has at most 5-6 weapons, some of them are variants of other weapons.
-Don’t expect to fire any famous guns in this game, like AK-47s, M16s, Desert Eagles, or 1911s here.
+Don’t expect to fire any famous guns in this game, like AK-47s, M16s, Desert Eagles, or 1911s.
 The most notable guns you might know here are the Beretta 92FS, the CZ75, and the Uzi, with the rest being stuff from the back catalog of whatever firearm manufacturers they could get to license.

 While it’s nice that they give stats for each gun, I never saw any difference in using anything but the gun with the fastest fire rate, fastest reload, and largest magazine size.
-Using a pump-action is a detriment in modes like Trap/Skeet and Practical, using anything but the large-magazine pistols like the 92FS and the P226 is bad for Plinking because of lengthy reload times that can’t be sped up, and certain parts of the Practical and Bullseye become worse if a low-magazine bolt-action rifle is used.
-An A for Effort, but there’s a reason a lot of FPSes try to pare down the weapon selection so there’s distinct benefits and downsides for each gun.
+Using a pump-action shotgun is a detriment in modes like Trap/Skeet and Practical, using anything but the large-magazine pistols is bad for Plinking because of lengthy reload times that can’t be sped up, and certain parts of the Practical and Bullseye challenges make choosing a low-magazine bolt-action rifle a terrible idea.
+A for Effort, but there’s a reason a lot of FPSes try to pare down the weapon selection so there’s distinct benefits and downsides for each weapon.

 After being certified in all these, all you get is to unlock certain weapon tiers to… go through these same challenges again.
 The best part?
 The game also has a practice mode where you go through the same courses but without having to qualify.
 Good for practice, but I was annoyed when I didn’t even get a plaque or a congratulations screen for my efforts by finishing all certifications.
 What a waste.